bio-miga/miga/README.md

 and only missing genomes will be fetched.

-Note that running time for the above code may vary depending on the network and the size of RefSeq, but I was able to create a complete project in under 10 minutes.
+Note that running time for the above code may vary depending on the network and the size of RefSeq, but I was able to create a complete project with 122 genomes in under 10 minutes.

 Launching daemons
 -----------------